jeroenooms/opencpu-pages/_posts/2015-06-14-cran-https.md

 ### CRAN and libcurl

 Because `install.packages` and friends wrap around `download.file`, we can use this new feature to download R packages from CRAN via https.
 None of the currently available CRAN servers seems to support https, so I created a demo server at [https://cran.opencpu.org](https://cran.opencpu.org).
 This is not a real mirror, it is just a https proxy to the [US mirror](http://cran.us.r-project.org/).
-To try:

 {% highlight r %}
 # Install a package over https
 install.packages("ggplot2", repos = "https://cran.opencpu.org", method = "libcurl")
 {% endhighlight %}

-Or use a script like this to opt-in globally on machines where libcurl is available:
+Use a script like this to opt-in globally on machines where libcurl is available:

 {% highlight r %}
 # Enable CRAN https everywhere